rkosak237/bank-account-simulation/README.md

 ## Development

-Firtst install npm to open files on your computer
+First install npm to open files on your computer

 ```
 npm install